FleetTracker

 MVP: Key Learnings

-These groups were un-related for back end reasons, it was not technically possible to link them - ie. have a Fleet Group also be used in as a Hardware Update Group.
+These groups were unrelated for back end reasons, it was not technically possible to link them - ie. have a Fleet Group also be used as a Hardware Update Group.
+This was quite an issue and the Product Management and Back End teams made this a priority to tackle

 Users like the ticket system but wanted more functionality.